o3de/o3de.org/content/docs/userguide/components/ocean/water-shader-material.md

 description: ' Use the water shader material with the &ALYlong; Infinite Ocean component. '
 title: Water Shader Material for the Infinite Ocean Component
 ---
-# Water Shader Material for the Infinite Ocean Component<a name="infinite-ocean-component-water-shader-material"></a>
+# Water Shader Material for the Infinite Ocean Component {#infinite-ocean-component-water-shader-material}

 The **Infinite Ocean** component is compatible only with a material that uses the water shader, such as the default `ocean_default.mtl` file\.
 The water shader is a dedicated shader that Lumberyard uses only to render the ocean, and adds effects such as reflection, ripple, and foam\.